ddcroft73/hunt-and-gather/readme.md

       - Fully functional messaging system to be used between super and employee.

 ## An even better Solution:
-A more modern, faster and cleaner solution that would yeild a very intuitve application would be to bui;d the app that reads the QR code from each and every part in the plant.
-THis would then invoke the app to display countless information about each part, and then allow logistics and other personell to manipulate and compie the data as needed.
-THere could be many different tiers of access depending on the employee logged in.
+A more modern, faster and cleaner solution that would yeild a more intuitve application would be to build it so that it reads the QR code from each part in the plant.
+This would then invoke the app to display countless pieces of information about each part, and then allow logistics and/or other personnel to manipulate and compile the data as needed.
+There could be many different tiers of access depending on the employee logged in.

 ## Realistic thoughts about the project: